 As expected, there will be health and safety measures in place which will be guided by officials at the LA County Department of Public Health and Kaiser Permanente.
 Mor information about what to expect will be released at a later stage.

-On May 27, personalized concert packages will become available for music fans and general public tickets go on sale on June 1.
+Personalized concert packages are now available for music fans and general public tickets go on sale on June 1.
 Any credit can be used against tickets throughout the year or carried over to 2022.
 More information can be found here.